 - A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Rough Carpentry as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job.
 It is not intended that this Section specifically identify all Rough Carpentry required.

 - 1. The Work shall include, but shall not necessarily be limited to:

 - a.
 Framing with dimensional lumber

 - b.
+Framing with timber

+- c.
 Wood blocking, cants, and nailers

-- c.
-Wood furring and grounds

 - d.
-Wood sleepers
+Wood underlayment, decking and sheathing

 - e.
-Wood underlayment, decking and sheathing

-- f.
 Anchors and fasteners

 - B. Related Work Specified Elsewhere:

 - 1. SECTION 06 20 00: Finish Carpentry

 - 2. SECTION 07 60 00: Flashing and Sheet Metal

 - 3. SECTION 08 71 00: Door Hardware

 - 4. SECTION 10 14 00: Signage

+- 5. SECTION 10 21 00: Compartments and Cubicles

-- 5. SECTION 10 28 00: Toilet, Bath and Laundry Specialties
+- 6. SECTION 10 28 00: Toilet, Bath and Laundry Specialties

-- A. Exposed Framing: Framing not concealed by other construction. - B. Dimension Lumber: Lumber of 2 inches nominal or greater but less than 5 inches nominal in least dimension. - C. Lumber grading agencies, and the abbreviations used to reference them, include the following: - 1.
+- A. Exposed Framing: Framing not concealed by other construction. - B. Dimension Lumber: Lumber of 2 inches nominal or greater but less than 5 inches nominal in least dimension. - C. Timber: Lumber of 5 inches nominal or greater in least dimension. - D. OSB: Oriented strand board - E. Lumber grading agencies, and the abbreviations used to reference them, include the following: - 1.
 NeLMA: Northeastern Lumber Manufacturers' Association - 2.
 NLGA: National Lumber Grades Authority - 3.
 RIS: Redwood Inspection Service - 4.
 SPIB: The Southern Pine Inspection Bureau - 5.
 WCLIB: West Coast Lumber Inspection Bureau - 6.
 WWPA: Western Wood Products Association